gp2112/arduino-rs232/README.md

 6. Now you can compile and upload to your board using the *Makefile*.

+- OBS: You must `make configure` every time you plug your rduino in.

 7. To get arduino's output just execute `./listen` and to send an input, `./send YOUR-INPUT`